Complex lasso proteins: Classification of complex lassos

 Another classification may be given according to the nature of the bridge closing the covalent loop.
-Most of the complex lasso proteins have a disulfide-based loop, however, the amide-based (lasso peptides) and ester-based complex lasso proteins are known.
+Most of the complex lasso proteins have a disulfide-based loop, however, the amide-based (lasso peptides) and ester-based complex lasso proteins are also known.

+Complex lassos can coexist with other protein topologies.
+An analysis performed on the structures predicted by the AlphaFold found examples of knotted lasso proteins.
+The knots were present not only on the tail part of the lasso, but also on the loop itself.
+These motifs can be found in the membrane proteins.

 Popularity of complex lasso in proteins

 Around 18% of proteins with disulfide bridges have complex lasso, however, much more complex lasso would be predicted when analyzing the non-interacting polymeric models.
 Apart from structures with only one pierced loop, there may be also chains with several complex lasso structures.
 In particular, the loops may pierce each other, forming a protein Hopf link.
 There are much less complex lassos in proteins than it is expected from simple polymer models.
 However, there are groups of proteins which have higher complex lasso probability than we could expect from such models.

+Over 2.2 million complex lasso motifs were found in the AlphaFold-predicted proteins.
+The result of this search is available in the database section of the AlphaLasso web server.